 Hasselt University has nominated three new doctores honoris causa:

-Mariana Mazzucato is Professor in the Economics of Innovation.
+Mariana Mazzucato is Professor in the Economics of Innovation and Public Value.
 She earned widespread acclaim for her book The Entrepreneurial State: Debunking Public vs. Private Sector Myths, in which she argues (and illustrates) how important an investing, innovating government is for smart and sustainable growth.
 In her book, she shatters the myth of a bureaucratic government versus a dynamic, innovative private sector.
 On 1 March, she joined University College London (UCL) to found and direct a new Institute for Innovation and Public Purpose.

 In his research Morten Bennedsen (Institut Européen d’Administration des Affaires, INSEAD) focuses on family capital and family business.
 According to Prof. Bennedsen, family businesses of all sizes successfully contribute to sustainable growth through (risky) investments and innovation.
 Thereby, he debunks the still widespread image of family businesses as ‘conservative’ and ‘risk-averse’.

 Stijn Bijnens (who had a successful career as entrepreneur) embodies both venture capital and government: as CEO of LRM he invests public capital in infrastructure, research, education and high-risk private companies.
 A successful combination in Limburg: through his efforts and those of LRM the region’s social and economic backbone has not snapped following the closure of the mines and the Ford Genk car plant.

 The Honorary Doctorate Ceremony will take place on 30th of May at Campus Diepenbeek.
 Ceremonies start at 2 p.m.